 - Normally takes 2-3 years.
 Depending on instructor availability and weather

 - The student pilot sets there own pace and takes as much time as needed to reach the required standards

 - Minimum of 30 hours of flight training per regulations but normally takes many more

 - A medical certificate showing reasonable good medical fitness is required before a student is sent on their first solo

 - Flying starts with learning basic skills in the vicinity of the airport

 - When proficient in the basics, they are sent on their ‘first solo’ flight

 - More advanced training in aircraft handling and navigation

-- Complete the Private Pilot Licence (PPL) skills test.
+- Complete the Private Pilot Licence (LAPL) skills test.